Xentrk/x3mRouting/README.md

 * GLOBAL - Global

 ##### ASN Method
 x3mRouting will create an IPSET list using the [AS Number](https://www.apnic.net/get-ip/faqs/asn/) specified using the **'asnum='** parameter and one or more valid AS numbers separated by a comma.
-The IPv4 addresses are downloaded from [ipinfo.io](https://ipinfo.io/). ipinfo.io may require whitelisting if you use an ad-blocker program.
-If x3mRouting is unable to download the IP addresses from ipinfo.io, it will attempt to download using the aslookup tool on [api.hackertarget.com/aslookup/](https://api.hackertarget.com/aslookup/).
+The IPv4 addresses are downloaded from [api.hackertarget.com/aslookup/](https://api.hackertarget.com/aslookup/).

 ##### dnsmasq Method
 You must specify the **'dnsmasq='** parameter and one or more domain names separated by a comma.